EmreDzh/Softuni-Programming-Exams/README.md

 # SoftUniExams
-Softuni Exams from the C# module
+Softuni Exams from the C# and JavaScript module